To create a

 existing connection that you have previously created using the

 When you create the local table it must have an identical field definition to the remote table.

 You can improve the performance of a

 FEDERATED table by adding indexes to the

 table on the host.
-The optimization will occur because the query
+The optimization occurs because the query

-sent to the remote server will include the contents of the
+sent to the remote server includes the contents of the

-WHERE clause and will be sent to the remote
+WHERE clause, and is sent to the remote

 server and subsequently executed locally.
 This reduces the

 network traffic that would otherwise request the entire table